meet-one/documentation/eosio-prs.md

-# EOSIO PR from MEET.ONE
+# EOSIO PRs from MEET.ONE

 > Author: UMU @ MEET.ONE Lab